 Reasons to Visit Savannah in the Winter

 Winter weather in Savannah can be a little difficult.
 Some days you’re wearing t-shirts, while others you’re bundled in layers of warm clothing.
-Winter is also a quieter season, so the tourists that do venture to our city can really get a glimpse of how the locals live.
+Winter is also a quieter season, so Savannah's visitors can really get a glimpse of how the locals live.
 Here’s why we think you should visit Savannah during the winter!

 For marathon athletes and regular runners alike, Savannah’s events combine brisk winter weather with our beautiful sights and squares.
 Run along gorgeous courses that wind through our historic streets as well as Forsyth and Daffin Parks.
 Some races include the Savannah Bridge Run and the Critz Run Fest.